coreinfrastructure/best-practices-badge/doc/implementation.md

 end
 ~~~~

+In some cases it may be useful to insert SQL commands or do
+other special operations.
+See the migrations in the db/migrate/ directory for examples.

 Once you've created the migration file, you can migrate by running:

 ~~~~
   $ rake db:migrate
 ~~~~

-If it fails, use "rake db:rollback" to roll it back.
+If it fails, you may need to use "rake db:rollback" to roll it back.

 Be sure to "git add" all new files, including any migration files,
 and then use "git commit" and "git push".